1Computer1/discord.js-frameworks-comparison/README.md

 Opt-in features should be labelled as `✓`, do not make a note that they are opt-in.
 Official plugins are to be labelled with a `✓`, along with a note as to where to find them.

-## Biases

-There are currently a lots of biases to Akairo at this moment.
-Developers of other frameworks, please help reduce bias!
-(Remove this section once everyone is mostly happy)